bryansmullen/fidil/readme.md

 - Home link not working on web history page, this will be fixed on developed website.
 - Bodhran image has once again reverted to incorrect image on phone layout.
 Flagged to be fixed.
 - Tendancy for people to go first to header for contact link, then footer.
 This will be accepted to separate primary navigation from secondary.
-- One user reported scrolling to be arduous in their browser, will consider adding a "back to top" button in development.
+- One user reported scrolling to be arduous in their browser, will consider adding a **back to top** button in development.

 #### 6.3.3. <a name='KnownIssues'></a>Known Issues